New Century Global Center: Size

-The 100 m tall structure has a 500 by 400 m base with 1700000 m2 of floor space, making it the world's largest building measured by floor area.
+The 100 m tall structure has a 500 by 400 m base with 1700000 m2 of floor space, making it the world's third-largest building measured by floor area.

 Development

 Developed by billionaire Deng Hong's Entertainment and Travel Group (ETG), nearly 400000 m2 of the building is devoted to shopping.
 It also houses offices, conference rooms, a university complex, two commercial centers, hotels, an IMAX cinema, a "Mediterranean village", a pirate ship and an Olympic-size skating rink.
 The centerpiece of the building is a water park ("Paradise Island Water Park"), containing a 5000 m2 artificial beach, where a large 150 by 40 m screen forms the horizon to offer sunrises and sunsets.
 At night, a stage extends out over the pool for concerts.
 A stand has been built overlooking the pool with a food court and entrance underneath at the floor level.
 The new InterContinental Hotel will feature 1,009 rooms that are spread over 6 by 8 story blocks around the edge of the complex.
 The center is connected to Line 1 of the Chengdu Metro.

 The building will eventually face the Chengdu Contemporary Arts Center, designed by Iraqi-British architect Zaha Hadid.

 While the exact cost to build such a building remains undisclosed by the Chinese Government.
 Estimates put it between $8 and $10 Billion Dollars.